Food production engineering basics

 Overall Course Objectives

 The course gives the students a substantial theoretical knowledge of food technology with basis in assessing physical properties of food products including their rheology and texture.
-Particular emphasis is on theories and basic engineering calculations for assessing composition and processing times for central unit processes in food production, including heating and cooling of solid food, freezing, drying and membrane separation.
+Particular emphasis is on theories and basic engineering calculations for assessing composition and processing times for central unit processes in food production, including heating and cooling of solid food, freezing, drying, membrane and separation processing technologies.
+More over students will be familiar with basic concepts of some novel processing techniques.
 Furthermore, the course gives the students sufficient knowledge about thermo-microbiology to be able to integrate this knowledge in evaluating the results of calculations of food processes.

 Learning Objectives